“No, thank you.”

 She takes more time than she probably should responding to Mary’s message, wanting to ensure she expresses her appreciation and offer any extra resources needed in a way that doesn’t come off as perfunctory.
 Of all the people she’s befriended in life, she appreciates her Third even more than Diana.
 Without her, there would be no way Erika could make this gym what she wanted it to be, could spend so much time doing so many different things.
 Too much of her time would be spent training, keeping her pokemon strong and her skills as sharp as they were when she defeated the previous Leader.

 It’s easy enough to battle most Challengers, but in any true trainer battle, Mary is by far her superior.
-She thankfully has no interest in being Leader, and no ambition to become Champion, and so serves their Gym by defending Erika’s title and stopping anyone who might sense weakness in a Leader who spends so much time on things like gardening and try to take the gym for themselves.
+She thankfully has no interest in being Leader, and no ambition to become Champion, and so serves their Gym by defending Erika’s title and stopping anyone who might sense weakness in a Leader who spends so much time on things like gardening.

 It also helps in situations like this.
 If she can get Mary to beat Blue before he Challenges her…